gioblu/Agenda/README.md

 Agenda
 ======

-A simple Scheduler for Arduino software
+A simple Scheduler for Arduino